Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Unsupervised point cloud representation learning

 \subsubsection{Learning through point cloud up-sampling}

-As Fig. \ref{fig. point cloud up-sampling} shows, given a set of points, the point cloud up-sampling task aims to generate a denser set of points, which requires deep point cloud networks to learn underlying geometry of 3D shapes.
-There is no human annotations involves, and it falls into the unsupervised learning.
+As shown in Fig. \ref{fig. point cloud up-sampling}, given a set of points, point cloud up-sampling aims to generate a denser set of points with similar geometries.
+This task requires deep point cloud networks to learn underlying geometries of 3D shapes without any supervision, and the learned representations can be used for fine-tuning in 3D downstream tasks.

-Li \textit{et al.}~\cite{li2019pu} introduced GAN into point cloud up-sampling and presented PU-GAN to learn a rich variety of point distributions from the latent space and up-sample points over patches on object surfaces.
-The generator aims to produce up-sampled point clouds while the discriminator try to distinguish whether its input point cloud is produced by the generator or the real one.
-Similar to GANs introduced in Section 5.1.2, the parameters of discriminator can be transferred to other downstream tasks.
-Besides, Remelli \textit{et al.}~\cite{remelli2019neuralsampler} designed an autoencoder that is able to up-sample sparse point clouds into dense representations.
-The learned weight of the encoder can also be used as initialization weights for downstream task as introduces in Section 5.1.1.
-On the other hand, although point cloud up-sampling is a relative popular research topic \cite{yu2018pu,yifan2019patch,li2019pu,qian2020pugeo,qian2021pu,li2021point}, the performances of these networks are mainly evaluated on the quality of generated point clouds while the performances for transferred learning have not been tested yet.
+Li \textit{et al.}~\cite{li2019pu} introduced GAN into the point cloud up-sampling task and presented PU-GAN to learn a variety of point distributions from the latent space by up-sampling points over patches on object surfaces.
+The generator aims to produce up-sampled point clouds while the discriminator tries to distinguish whether its input point cloud is produced by the generator or the real one.
+Similar to GANs introduced in Section~\ref{sec.gan}, the learned discriminator can be transferred in downstream tasks.
+Remelli \textit{et al.}~\cite{remelli2019neuralsampler} designed an autoencoder that can up-sample sparse point clouds into dense representations.
+The learned weight of the encoder can also be used as initialization weights for downstream tasks as described in Section~\ref{sec.self-reconstruct}.
+Though point cloud up-sampling is attracting increasing attention in recent years~\cite{yu2018pu,yifan2019patch,li2019pu,qian2020pugeo,qian2021pu,li2021point}, it is largely evaluated by the quality of generated point clouds while its performance in transfer learning has not been well studied.